Azure App Service plan overview

 This section describes how App Service apps are billed.
 For detailed, region-specific pricing information, see App Service Pricing.

-Except for Free tier, an App Service plan carries an hourly charge on the compute resources it uses.
+Except for Free tier, an App Service plan carries a charge on the compute resources it uses.

-- In the Shared tier, each app receives a quota of CPU minutes, so each app is charged hourly for the CPU quota.
+- In the Shared tier, each app receives a quota of CPU minutes, so each app is charged for the CPU quota.

-- In the dedicated compute tiers (Basic, Standard, Premium, PremiumV2), the App Service plan defines the number of VM instances the apps are scaled to, so each VM instance in the App Service plan has an hourly charge.
+- In the dedicated compute tiers (Basic, Standard, Premium, PremiumV2, PremiumV3), the App Service plan defines the number of VM instances the apps are scaled to, so each VM instance in the App Service plan is charged.
 These VM instances are charged the same regardless how many apps are running on them.
 To avoid unexpected charges, see Clean up an App Service plan.

 - In the Isolated and IsolatedV2 tiers, the App Service Environment defines the number of isolated workers that run your apps, and each worker is charged.
 In addition, in the Isolated tier there's a flat Stamp Fee for the running the App Service Environment itself.

 You don't get charged for using the App Service features that are available to you (configuring custom domains, TLS/SSL certificates, deployment slots, backups, etc.).
 The exceptions are:

 - App Service Domains - you pay when you purchase one in Azure and when you renew it each year.

 - App Service Certificates - you pay when you purchase one in Azure and when you renew it each year.

 - IP-based TLS connections - There's an hourly charge for each IP-based TLS connection, but some Standard tier or above gives you one IP-based TLS connection for free.
 SNI-based TLS connections are free.

 If you integrate App Service with another Azure service, you may need to consider charges from these other services.
 For example, if you use Azure Traffic Manager to scale your app geographically, Azure Traffic Manager also charges you based on your usage.
 To estimate your cross-services cost in Azure, see Pricing calculator.